 Average lifespan comparison for each mattress

-Here’s how long you can expect each type of mattress to last you, sourced from Sleep Doctor and other reputable sources:
+Here’s how long you can expect each type of mattress to last you, sourced from [Sleep Doctor](https://sleepdoctor.com/best-mattress/memory-foam-vs-hybrid/#:~:text=Average Lifespans&text=That said%2C most mattresses should,for 6 to 7 years.)) and other reputable sources:

 General memory foam lifespan: 6-8 years